I don’t know how to fundraise.

 6 – What to do when you get rejected

 When you receive a “No, sorry I can’t donate” – don’t panic!
 It’s okay.
 Life goes on.
-However, I would reply by saying “Ok.
+You can always find alternative routes if a large donation is rejected, many people are checking out online casinos like バカラ ルール to try and make extra money for a project or just generally.
+But if you do get rejected by a person or organisation, I would reply by saying “Ok.
 I understand.
 Times are tough.
 However, enough about you, could you be so kind and forward my email to a handful of your friends, maybe they will donate.”
 This way I received donations from people who I didn’t even know and it took some detective work to find out where they came from (you then want to also thank that person who set this up).

 7 – Don’t be afraid to ask!
 And don’t be afraid to ask for more